mongrate/mongrate/README.md

 =========

 **1.2**

+* Feature: Write tests for your migrations in YML format.
+See `resources/examples/UpdateAddressStructure` for an example.
+Run the test with `./mongrate test UpdateAddressStructure`

 * The structure of the migrations directory has changed to allow future features.
 To update your migrations directory, run this (change `mv` to `git mv` if your migrations are in a Git reposistory):